sebi96/mcWebInterface/Readme.md

 2. Configure the "settings" part in the top of the shell script.
 3. Rename the shell script as >>mcscript.sh<<.
 U don't need to run it as daemon over init.d or somethings else.
 4. Install Screen and Node.js if not already installed.
+5. run "npm install" for installing expressjs and jade.
-5. Change in the script.js the settings for Security-Token (should be at least a 128bit strong random key), ip-adress and port (the port you would like).
+5. Change in the app.js the settings for Security-Token (should be at least a 128bit strong random key), ip-adress and port (the port you would like).
 6. Change the placeholders in the top of >>file.html<<
 7. If you prefer a german webinterface, rename the fileGER.html to file.html (and delete the old file.html).
-8. start the script with >>node script.js<< (maybe with screen)
+8. start the script with >>node app.js<< (maybe with screen)

 # Infos
 The webinterface, the server startup script and the minecraft server have to run on the same shell-account!